AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-60267-fpt-applies-fails-when-products-are-added-through-configurable-product-options.md

 ---
-title: 'ACSD-60267: FPT applies fails when products are added through configurable product options'
+title: 'ACSD-60267: FPT applies incorrectly when products are added through configurable product options'
-description: Apply the ACSD-60267 patch to fix the issue where FPT applies correctly when adding simple products directly to the cart, but fails when selecting products through configurable product options..
+description: Apply the ACSD-60267 patch to fix the Adobe Commerce issue where the fixed product tax (FPT) applies correctly when adding simple products directly to the cart, but fails when selecting the same products through configurable product options.
 feature: Taxes
 role: Admin, Developer
 ---
-# ACSD-60267: FPT applies fails when products are added through configurable product options
+# ACSD-60267: FPT applies incorrectly when products are added through configurable product options

-The ACSD-60267 patch fixes the issue where FPT applies fails when products are added through configurable product options.
+The ACSD-60267 patch fixes the issue where the fixed product tax (FPT) applies correctly when adding simple products directly to the cart, but fails when selecting the same products through configurable product options.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) 1.1.54 is installed.
 The patch ID is ACSD-60267.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions